“You had me at Meat Tornado.”

-Gary Vaynerchuk can spit wine into a Jets helmet because he’s Gary Vaynerchuk.
+Gary Vaynerchuk can spit wine into a Jets helmet because that’s who he is as a creator.

-Marcus Sheridan‘s presentation style has an energy few can pull off.
+Marcus Sheridan‘s speaking style has energy few can pull off.
 That’s why Marcus is a creator.

-James Altucher’s interview style is mixes enthusiasm and curiosity like few are capable of because that’s who he is as a creator.
+James Altucher’s interview style mixes enthusiasm and curiosity like few are capable of because that’s who he is as a creator.

 Do the thing you do the way you do it.

-That’s what Seth, Gary, Marcus and James’ do and expect the same results.
+Do not do what Seth, Gary, Marcus, and James’ do and expect the same results.
 They’ve each found their own unique voice and committed themselves to it.

 “Honor: if you need it defined, you don’t have it.”